Ironoli259/CinemaDataExperts/README.md

 - MovieList.h & MovieList.cpp - Linked list class.
 Contains the Movie struct and stores the movies in a linked list.
 Also has AVL Trees to sort the movies.

 - SortProperty.cpp - Contains enum for the sorting choice.

+- MovieGraph.h & MovieGraph.h - Graph for the recommendation system